ninabuscemi/potential-enigma/README.md

 ## Description

-This is a weather forecast dashboard application that allows users to search for the current weather and forecast for any city.
-The application utilizes server-side APIs to retrieve weather data from a third-party weather API.
+This is a professional README file generator that provides a README file for the user's project.
+The generator inities a file that automatically inputs the description, table of contents, installation, usage, contribution, tests, license costs, and questions that is provided in the prompts by the user.

 ## Acceptance Criteria